Bogdan Povh

 Bogdan Povh (20 August 1932 – 14 February 2024) was a Slovene-German physicist.

 Biography

 Povh studied physics at the University of Ljubljana, graduating in 1955.
+He then worked at Jožef Stefan Institute.
 From 1957 to 1959 he joined the group of the later Nobel laureate William A. Fowler at California Institute of Technology before completing his doctorate in 1960.

 In Summer 1962 he moved to Freiburg, Germany.
 In 1965 Povh was appointed to the University of Heidelberg.
 In 1972 he became an External Scientific Member of the Max Planck Institute for Nuclear Physics, and a Scientific Member in 1975.
 Povh remained there until his retirement in 2000.
 From 1985 to 1987 he was the institute's managing director.
-He carried out experiements at CERN, DESY and Fermilab.
+He carried out experiments at CERN, DESY and Fermilab.
 In 2005 he received the Stern-Gerlach Medal for his research on hypernuclei.